Master’s in Data Science for MIT MicroMaster's Graduates

 MSDS 475-DL Project Management

 This course introduces best practices in project management, covering the full project life cycle with a focus on globally accepted standards.
-It reviews traditional methods, including: integration, portfolio and stakeholder management, chartering, scope definition, estimating, the Delphi method and project evaluation and review technique, precedence diagramming and the critical path method, scheduling, risk analysis and management, resource loading and leveling, Gantt charts, earned value analysis and performance indices of project cost/schedule control systems criteria.
-It shows how the project management maturity model, leadership, team development, and principles of negotiation apply to organizations of various types: hierarchical and matrix organizations, international teams, and virtual teams.
-Options in project management software systems are included.
-Using methods and models from this course, analytics managers and team leaders should experience greater project definition and structure.
-They should be able to execute data science and data engineering projects more effectively.
+The course introduces traditional/waterfall, hybrid, and iterative/agile approaches to project management.
+Regarding traditional methods, the course reviews project integration management, portfolio and stakeholder management, chartering, scope definition, estimation, precedence diagrams, and the critical path method.
+It also reviews scheduling, risk analysis and management, resource loading and leveling, Gantt charts, earned value analysis and performance indices for project cost and schedule control.
+By applying methods discussed in this course, students will be able to execute information systems and data science projects more effectively.

 MSDS 480-DL Business Leadership and Communications

-This course introduces fundamental leadership theory and associated behaviors to enable students to excel in their analytics careers.
-The course builds from the basic premise that leadership is learned.
-It examines the theory and practice of leadership at the individual and organizational levels and discusses how to drive effective change in organizations at various stages in an enterprise analytics transformation process.
-Students spend three weeks on analytics-specific project management, in which they design an analytics project plan using an agile approach.
-They incorporate the cross-industry standard process for data mining (CRISP-DM) methodology, and execute that plan in a simulated business setting.
-Leadership challenges unique to analytics departments in various company sizes are addressed through the use of case studies and theory-based assignments.
-The course focuses on developing effective communication strategies and presentations that resonate across business and technical teams.
+This course introduces concepts of leadership and organizational behavior.
+It builds on the premise that leadership is learned and discusses how to drive change in organizations at stages of conception, growth, and evolution.
+Students spend three weeks on technology-specific project management, in which they design a project plan using an agile approach.
+They learn how to incorporate the cross-industry standard processes for information system design, data analysis, and modeling.
+They practice executing plans in simulated business settings.
+Working on case studies and theory-based assignments, students see how to address leadership challenges unique to technology organizations.
+The course focuses on developing effective communication strategies and presentations that resonate across business and technical teams to emphasize vision and organizational acceptance.

 ELECTIVES: